royfrancis/pophelper/README.md

 library(pophelper)
 ```
 __Web App__
-An online version of pophelper is now available at [pophelper.com](http://www.pophelper.com).
+An online interactive version of pophelper is now available at [pophelper.com](http://www.pophelper.com).

 ## List of Functions